fejeeroww/Mod-2-jupyter-note/README.md

 Displays the data and provides summary statistics.
 The R code runs automatically when you execute the last cell of the notebook.

-Customizing the Code
-To change the input file name, modify the pd.read_csv('salary_data.csv') line in the Python code.
-To change the output folder name, modify the output_folder = 'Employee Profile' line.
-To add more analysis in R, add your R code to the last cell of the notebook.
-Troubleshooting
-If you encounter a "File not found" error, ensure that salary_data.csv is in the same directory as the notebook.
-If R code doesn't run, make sure you have the R kernel installed in Jupyter and the required R libraries (readr, dplyr) installed.
-Additional Notes
 The exported CSV and zip files will be created in an "Employee Profile" folder in the same directory as the notebook.
 Make sure you have write permissions in the directory where you're running the notebook.
 For any additional help or questions, please open an issue in the project repository.